nnaben/GRC--Capstone-project-on-Oscorp-CompanyMastery/README.md

    - The IT team has a spreadsheet with serial numbers of laptops.
    - The spreadsheet includes the model of each machine and details about the warranty.
-   - Oscorp uses MicrosoK Office365 and relies exclusively on Software-as-a- Service applications.
+   - Oscorp uses Microsoft Office365 and relies exclusively on Software-as-a- Service applications.
    - All data is in Microsoft Azure cloud
    - The IT team uses a Secure Operating Environment (SOE) to image all their